Back to Practice Microprocessors

 Show Answer & Explanation

-Correct Answer: B — Disable Interrupts
+Correct Answer: A - Disable Interrupts

 DI (Disable Interrupt) clears the interrupt enable flip-flop, preventing maskable interrupts.